WPGlobus/WPGlobus/readme.txt

 = 1.0.9 =
 * ADDED:
-	* Interface meta settings
-	* Interface on/off post types
+	* Admin interface to enable/disable WPGlobus for selected metaboxes.
+	* Admin interface to enable/disable WPGlobus for selected Custom Post Types.
 * FIXED:
-	* Fix localize_url() for URL  without www
+	* URL localization with or without `www`, regardless of its presence in `home_url`.
-	* Broken tabs for post types which don't support 'title' or 'editor'
+	* Admin language tabs work correctly with custom post types that don't have 'title' or 'editor'.
-	* Support All in One SEO pack plugin at post-new.php page
+	* All in One SEO pack plugin works correctly on the `post-new.php` admin page.
+	* Language is set correctly during AJAX calls, using `HTTP_REFERER` info.
+	* Language is retrieved from the current URL before other plugins load their translations.

 = 1.0.8.1 =
 * FIXED: